Title 1 Resources

 What is a Family Engagement Policy?

-A Parent and Family Engagement Policy is a plan that describes how The Early Learning Center at Henderson E. Formey Jr. School will provide opportunities to improve family engagement to support student learning.
+E. Formey Jr. School will provide opportunities to improve family engagement to support student learning.
 We value the contributions and involvement of families to establish an equal partnership for the common goal of improving student achievement.
-This plan describes the different ways that the school will support family engagement and how families can help plan and participate in activities and events to promote student learning at school and at home (Section1116) of the Every Student Succeeds Act of 2015.
+This plan describes the different ways that the school will support family engagement and how families can help plan and participate in activities and events to promote student learning at school and at home (Section1116) of Every Student Succeeds Act of 2015.

 Where is the Family Engagement Policy available?